jayEvans89/project-management-test/README.md

 Any created pull requests will be moved here automatically.

 #### For Testing
-Once a PR has been merged, any issues that it closes will be moved here to allow testing that they are ready for QnA.
+Once a PR has been merged, any issues that it closes will be moved here to let testing know that they are ready for QnA.

 #### Done
 Closed PR's will be moved to here.